 The noviciate is a period of two years of intense formation and initiation into the Ursuline religious life under the guidance of a novice mistress.

 As an Ursuline she is called to lead others to a life of faith.
 Therefore, she must first acquire a solid knowledge of her faith and orient her own life fully towards God.
 Cons.
 108

 After the two years, the novice makes the first temporal vows of virginity, poverty and obedience.
 Spiritual formation will help the sister to live in ever deeper intimacy with God, in order to find him and serve him in her work.
 Const.
 117

 The temporal vows are renewed during the juniorate, between 5 - 9 years.
 During this time, the junior will receive professional education and training adapted to her talents, and will meet the requirements of the Church.
 Konst.
 118

-In the deposition of eternal profession, the sister pledges finally and publicly for a life in the Society of Saint Ursula of Anne de Xainctonge.
+At the time of Final Vows the sisters pledges finally and publicly for a life in the Society of Saint Ursula of Anne de Xainctonge.
 Through the vows of virginity, poverty and obedience, the sister consecrates herself forever to the Lord.
-It is a full member of society and, as such, shares responsibility for the community as a whole: for its development and loyalty to the charisma of Anne de Xainctonge.
+She is a full member of the Society and, as such, shares responsibility for the community as a whole: for its development and loyalty to the charisma of Anne de Xainctonge.
 Const.
 120, 121

 Life as Ursuline

 The sisters of Saint Ursula are doing a modest service in the church.
 As Anne de Xainctonge says, they do not carry large torches that cast a widely shining glow, but only small lamps that illuminate the way for the girls and women, the servants and the poor, that all may recognize and worship God through Jesus Christ, his Son our master.
 Const.
 15